Ciao, welcome back to my blog!

 Pears are also amazing in tarts and cakes combined with nuts and chocolate!

-Yes, potatoes are starchy veggies so they count as carbs BUT a medium size one has only around 110 calories!
-It has also early half your daily value of vitamin C, more potassium than a banana and it's a good source of vitamin B6, fibres, magnesium and antioxidants.
-More excuses to use it weekly?
+Yes, potatoes are starchy veggies so they count as carbs BUT a medium-size one has only around 110 calories!
+It has also nearly half your daily value of vitamin C, more potassium than a banana and it's a good source of vitamin B6, fibres, magnesium and antioxidants.
+More excuses to eat it weekly?

-It makes soups creamy and rich, roasted or mashed is the perfect side for any kind of fish and meat!
-Obviously the amount of calories changes drastically if you eat it fried or with heavy dressings...which is fine every now and then as a treat.
+It makes soups creamy and rich, roasted or mashed is the perfect side for any kind of fish and meat course!
+Obviously, the amount of calories changes drastically if you eat it fried or with heavy dressings, which is fine every now and then as a treat.

 Crisps don't count!
 There is nothing left of potatoes there!